-The Company is in the process of upgrading its Metropolis Works nuclear conversion facility, a Fluorine Products facility, as required by the U.S. Nuclear Regulatory Commission (NRC).
-Since the second quarter of 2012 production at the Metropolis facility has been suspended.
-It will recommence upon completion of certain seismic-related upgrades and final review by the NRC.
-The Company believes that completion of the upgrades to the facility could be completed by the end of the second quarter of 2013.
-The continued suspension of operations and the cost of the plant upgrades are not expected to have a material negative impact on Performance Materials and Technologies' 2013 results of operations.
+The Company has completed upgrades to its Metropolis Works nuclear conversion facility, a Fluorine Products facility, as required by the U.S. Nuclear Regulatory Commission (NRC).
+Since the second quarter of 2012 production at the Metropolis facility had been suspended.
+Operations recommenced in July 2013 after final review and approval by the NRC.